Sports

 FOOTBALL

-Thomas Olmsted, a punter for the Miami Dolphins, wearing number 6 in 2006, as his first year as a pro player.
+Thomas Olmsted was a punter for the Miami Dolphins, wearing number 6 in 2006, is his first year as a pro player.
 He played in college at Troy.